Programs

 When does the grant cycle open?

-How much funding will the ATS provide for my proposal?
+How much funding does the ATS Research Program provide?

-• Please refer to the Grant Opportunities section for more detailed information on grants available.
+• Refer to Grant Opportunities for specific information on funding levels.

-• The ATS Research Program is highly competitive.
-About 20 percent of the applications submitted result in funding.
+• The Research Program is highly competitive.
+In 2024, approximately 20 percent of applications were funded.

-Should I apply if I think my area of research is atypical for Research Program grantmaking?
+Should I apply if I think my area of research is atypical for the ATS Research Program's current grantmaking?

 • Yes, please consider applying.
 The diversity of research among our awardees may surprise you.